A Modified Suspension-Balance Model for Deformable Particle Suspensions: Application to Blood Flows with Cell-Free Layer: Results

 The Fåhræus–Lindqvist effect describes how the apparent viscosity of blood decreases when it flows through smaller-diameter vessels, particularly those between about 10 µm and 300 µm in diameter (the scale of arterioles and capillaries)~\cite{secomb2013}.
 To test the physiological relevance of our model, we also study the blood viscosity dependence on the tube diameter.
 We carried out simulations for different radii $R=D/2$ using the same MSBM parameters described above.
 Once steady state is reached, we obtain the pressure gradient $\Delta p/L$ and the volumetric flow $Q=\int_{0}^{R} \big[ 2 \pi r \, U_x(r) \big] \,dr$ to compute the blood apparent viscosity $\eta_b$ using the Hagen-Poiseuille equation:

 Once $\eta_b$ is obtained, we can compute the apparent relative viscosity of blood $ \eta_r$, which is defined as the ratio between $\eta_b$ and the plasma viscosity $\eta_0$.
 We compare our predicted apparent viscosity with various sources of experimental results~\cite{secomb2013,barbee197,reinke1986} shown in figure~\ref{fig:fahraeuseLindff}.
 It can be shown that our continuum model results overall agree well with the experimental observations due to the well capture of the cell free layer.
-The slightly weaker dependence of the apparent viscosity on the change of diameter may be due to the lack of shear-thinning behavior in the viscosity model.
+The slightly weaker dependence of the apparent viscosity and the discharge hematocrit ratio (in the previous section) on the change of diameter may be due to the lack of particle-screen effect in the lift force model, which can improved by incorporating distance-dependent lift-distance scalings~\cite{bureau2023lift}.